Horse Equipment Basics

 The FIRST level in creating a partnership with your horse is getting to know them.
 Grooming is how horses get to know each other, find herd security, and relax during the day.
 When you are grooming your horse you are creating a sense of knowing and security with each other.

 This is why grooming tools are so important.
 The best place to start is to understand that natural/quality tools last a lifetime and give your horse the best feeling while grooming.
 Synthetic/plastic bristles have a tendency to create static “shock” (Like socks scooting across a rug!) and do not remove much dirt in the process.
 There are many grooming tools made from synthetic compounds that may or may not work for some horses.
-Just be aware that your hose might NOT like them.
+Just be aware that your horse might NOT like them.
 When horses don’t like a grooming tool they will show signs such as; tail swishing, ear pinning, moving away from where you are grooming them, stomping, and at extreme trying to bite or kick you during grooming.

 There are many good brands of grooming tools.
 Some names of well-made, quality brushes are: